095056/Luis/For-maintainers.md

    payload and tag `%ci:reset-backlog`.
 If branch was "master", make sure that all necessary packages are built and uploaded.

-2. Upload failed, log shows `tar: Unexpected EOF in archive`.

-   Reason: upload is done in a separate task and to make \*.deb files be available for upload, they are archived and passed through http cache which may not be always available.

-   Solution: re-run upload task.
-Re-run all tasks in case of failure.
-If does not help, better then build & upload packages manually.

-3. Upload failed, log shows `This resource requires authentication`.
+2. Upload failed, log shows `This resource requires authentication`.

    Reason: invalid credentials were supplied to upload script.